kelwSagashi/POO---UFOPA-2023-projetos-Java/README.md

     //default (no modifier): This modifier makes the class, method, or variable accessible within the same package only. int var4 = 0;
 ```

-OOP is a paradigm that can help you write code that is modular, reusable, and easier to maintain over time.

 ### Class
 Defines a set of objects that will be the same in functioning.